globaldatanet/aws-firewall-factory/static/docs/README.md

  - **♾️ Fully automated to centralize your WAF Deployment & Management:**
   It simplifies the entire process by minimising administrative effort.
 Making it easier for you to ensure consistent protection and overseeing your WAF across applications.

+   - **🛡️ Fully automated to centralize your Advanced Shield Policy Deployment:**
+  Supports deployment of AWS Advanced Shield Policy through AWS Firewall Manager.
+You can now seamlessly protect your resources fom DDoS attacks across your accounts in a centralised manner.

  - **🔖 Comprehensive Testing with Detailed Reports:**
   It uncovers wether your application is resilient or not and reports issues precisely.
 With these insights you can dive deep into strengthening your application’s weaknesses.